30 Fun & Free Things to do in Austin

 Enjoy the exhibitions at Blanton Museum in Austin (200 E Martin Luther King Jr Blvd) for free every Thursday!

-Here you can take a look at the permanent collection by American painter, sculptor, and printmaker, Ellsworth Kelly as well as temporary and seasonal exhibitions.
+Here, you can look at the permanent collection by American painter, sculptor, and printmaker Ellsworth Kelly and temporary and seasonal exhibitions.

 The Contemporary Austin

-The Contemporary Austin has two locations, the Jones Center Downtown and Laguna Park, which are also free on a Thursday.
+The Contemporary Austin has two locations, the Jones Center Downtown and Laguna Park, which are free on Thursdays.

 The Contemporary Austin’s Betty and Edward Marcus Sculpture Park at Laguna Gloria exhibits permanent outdoor art installations.